dora-team/fourkeys/METRICS.md

 LIMIT 1;
 ```

-To get the buckets, rather than aggregating daily, we look at the last 3 months and bucket the results according to the DORA research.

 ## Time to Restore Services ##

 **Definition**: For a failure, the median amount of time between the deployment which caused the failure and the restoration.
 The restoration is measured by closing an associated bug / incident report.